 The defendant was aware that the LTTE had been included in the European terrorism list and that their activities were proscribed.
 This has not prevented the defendant from continuing in his function within the LTTE.
 Thus the defendant very knowingly ignored both European regulations and national legislation.
 These regulations are of great international significance as its purpose is joint enforcement or the restoration of international peace and security or the promotion of the international legal order or combatting terrorism.
-By offending against these regulations for a prolonged period of time the defendant contributed substantially, just because of his indispensible role, to (the advancing) destabilisation and danger in Sri Lanka.
+By offending against these regulations for a prolonged period of time the defendant contributed substantially, just because of his indispensable role, to (the advancing) destabilisation and danger in Sri Lanka.

 The court has no evidence that the defendant in carrying out the proscribed acts was governed by personal gain.
-The defendant stated throughout that he had done this in order to help the Tamil population in Sri Lanka.
-The defendant came to the Netherlands as a refugee and stated that he lost many relatives, including his mother, as a result of the struggle in Sri Lanka.
-The defendant stated that he wants to be there for his people because of everything his people have lost in the struggle.
-He regards his people as relatives.
+The defendant stated throughout that he had done this in order to help the fellow Tamil population in Sri Lanka.
+The defendant came to the Netherlands as a refugee and stated that he lost many relatives, including his father, as a result of the struggle in Sri Lanka.
+The defendant has stated that it is for this reason that he pursues an independent Tamil state.
 The defendant seems to justify his punishable conduct by this ideological motivation.